heiklap/dawo/README.md

 # dawo 0.0.2

 Learning Dart simple basic data for beginners, and howTo use it for building a package.
 Beginner Dart programmers kickoff to develop a glorious package..
+Latest code in GitHub: https://github.com/heiklap/dawo
 - Read: hist_versions.txt to see full changes to this, and coming versions.
 ## Usage
     // Classes are separated, without connecting run method.